Force over Distance: Chapter 39

 There was silence in the room.

 “It’s killing Rush,” Young said, his voice stronger.
-“And, as it kills him, I’m pretty damn sure he’s being pushed down the ascension path.
-Which is what Telford started him on in the first place.
+“And, as it kills him, he’s being dragged into ascension.
+Which is the path Telford started him on in the first place.
 And now?
 Telford’s here.
-Trying to drive the same damn process to completion.”
+His unofficial orders are probably to drive the process to completion.”

-At the back of his mind he could feel Rush’s intricate, almost dream-like focus, running in parallel.
+At the back of his mind he felt the purr of Rush’s intricate, dream-like focus.
 The faint ache in his wrists came through.
 He had his chin propped in his hand.
-He was staring at Volker without really seeing him.
+He was staring at Volker without seeing him.

 “So,” Wray said, leaning against the back wall.
 “Telford never pulls him out of the chair.
 Rush is never alone with Telford’s team.
 We can make that happen.
 What else?”